wmitchell-cambria/API/README.md

 ## Commiting to Code Base
 Code commits are submitted via pull request for authorized developers.
 Code is expected to Coding standards that include Coding practices, API Standards, best practices found at [Commiting Code](https://github.com/ca-cwds/API/wiki/Committing-Code).

+Pull requests should contain information to help provide context around code.
+Should include any special details or why something abnormal was done.
+If tests are not part of check in, then an explination is expected.

 ## Documentation

 The development team uses [Swagger](http://swagger.io/) for documenting the API.